d-rocco/d-rocco/README.md

 ---
 </div>

-I'm a recent University of Florida Computer Science graduate who is passionate about the philosophy of always improving the skills needed for software development and determined to learn and grow as a professional and person.
+I'm a recent University of Florida Computer Science graduate who is passionate about the philosophy of always improving the skills needed for software development, and determined to learn and grow as a professional and person.

 Currently in the process of making some fun personal projects!